APKLab/APKLab/README.md

 ### 0.7.0

-- add: Install APK file to device using ADB
+- add: `Install an APK` file to device using ADB
 - add: Overwrite unsigned APK on reSigning
 - nuke: `javaPath` removed from settings (Windows path issue)